LVM-org/FrontendAppVueJs/README.md

 ### /src/main.ts
 This is your Vue application's entry point.
 You can remove or add new global plugins to your application from this file.

-## Facing any issue?
-If you have any questions or need more information, please contact me on Twitter [@drayfocus](https://twitter.com/drayfocus) or via email at drayfocus@gmail.com.

 ## Happy Building!